Q: What age does my child need to be to take lessons?

 Q: Can I interview a teacher before I begin lessons?

-Our teachers are highly educated, experienced professional instructors.
+A: Our teachers are highly educated, experienced professional instructors.
 Each instructor has already been properly screened and has been very carefully chosen for their skills and abilities.
 Our job is to give you best music education possible, in order to do this our instructors are required to focus solely on teaching.
 For that reason, it is not in the instructor’s job description, nor in our policies, to be interviewed by prospective students or parents.

 Q: How do we differ from in-home and other music schools?

-We differ from in-home lessons in that teaching is a full-time occupation for our teachers, not just a hobby or side-line.
+A: We differ from in-home lessons in that teaching is a full-time occupation for our teachers, not just a hobby or side-line.
 Learning music is not just a matter of having a qualified teacher, but also having an environment that is focused on music education.
 In a professional school environment a student cannot be distracted by T.V., pets, ringing phones, siblings or anything else.
 With only 1/2 to one hour of lesson time per week, a professional school environment can produce better results since the only focus time is learning music.
 As for other music schools, we can only comment on what we offer and that we offer music programs taught by extremely qualified and personable staff.
 Many of our students come back year after year.
 We can only comment on what we do as a music school, not on other schools.

 Q: Are the Teachers qualified?